EduardKononov/from-root/README.md

 When `from_root` is called, folders in the current traceback are looked through one by one in order to find `.git` directory or `.project-root` file (might be empty; you have to create it on your own).
 The first one that contains at least one of them are considered as a root directory.

-There is a special case.
-If your package was installed by someone else via, for example, `pip`, the root directory is the one that is next to `site-packages` so there will be no conflicts with your usages of from-root and your users' ones